-Aside from the chat integration, the program offers an Integrated Chatbot.
+Aside from the chat integration, Streamlabs offers an Integrated Chatbot.
 From the Cloudbot Tab, you have access to powerful mod tools, such as Caps Protection, Link Protection, and more.

 But wait, there’s more!
 The Cloudbot also comes with several Chat Mini-games such as !Heist as well as fun commands like !8ball to answer all of your viewer’s questions.
-The features don’t end there, as you also have access to personalized Commands, Timers, Quotes, and many many more features all within the program itself.
+The features don’t end there, as you also have access to personalized Commands, Timers, Quotes, and many many more features all within the broadcasting software itself.

 Streamlabs OBS also offers a Themes Tab, allowing you to install and customize complete theme packages, as well as Widget Themes for those who use Streamlabs for their personal stream alerts.

 If that was not enough, Streamlabs OBS also comes with a Store Tab.
 This tab holds plenty of useful applications for your stream, ranging from Royalty Free Music from Pretzel Rocks, to new ways to earn money as a streamer from the Loots Sponsored Messaging during your live stream.
-Most of these are monthly subscriptions, but they add a lot of useful features to your stream.
+Most of these are monthly subscriptions, but they add a lot of useful features to your live stream.

-The integrated chat also doesn’t have some of the features that even the Streamlabs Chatbot has as a separate program.
+The integrated chat settings also doesn’t have some of the features that even the Streamlabs Chatbot has as a separate program.
 Whether you’ve seen them from Streamlabel’s Redemptions, to just simple use commands, the integrated chat lacks sound commands for your chat.

 If you already have your theme and design set for your stream, the store and themes become unnecessary.
-The auto setup also becomes outdated as you’ll end up fine tuning the settings yourself for a better overall quality of your stream.
+The auto setup process also becomes outdated as you’ll end up fine tuning the settings yourself for a better overall quality of your stream.

 If you are looking for something simple and already have your design and theme established, OBS Studio will do the trick.
 With its easy to navigate interface and simple design, OBS offers a simple experience and an easier time overall.
 You are also free to use any other separate chatbot to help personalize your stream.